Francis Parkman: Criticism

 The American literary critic Edmund Wilson, in his book O Canada, described Parkman's France and England in North America in these terms: "The clarity, the momentum and the color of the first volumes of Parkman's narrative are among the most brilliant achievements of the writing of history as an art."

+According to William Jordy and Edward Gaylord Bourne, "Parkman among all American historians best merged in himself two vital traditions influencing history during three-quarters of the nineteenth century: the one stemming from the ‘critical spirit and method’ of Wolf and Niebuhr, the other from the ‘sympathetic contemplation of the past’ inspired by Chateau-briand and Scott."